mrquincle/mrquincle.github.io/source/README.md

 ## Collaboration

 If you want to collaborate on anything, please, tell me as well!
-I love quick prototyping and on the moment I am working on nonparametric Bayesian methods, figuring out how to build a cheap hexapod (RHex-like) robot, and trying to decrypt the Fitbit Flex wrist band.
+I love quick prototyping and on the moment I am working on nonparametric Bayesian methods, figuring out how to build a cheap hexapod (RHex-like) robot, and experimenting with different Bluetooth Low-Energy devices.